qossmic/deptrac/README.md

 Each layer has a unique name and a list of collectors, that will look for classes, that should be assigned to this layer (and yes, classes can be in more than one layer).

-With the `className` collector you define a regular expression, that will put matching classnames (with namespace) into the containing layer.
+With the `className` collector you define a regular expression, that will put matching classnames (with namespace) into the layer.

-For example, you can define, that every class, that ends with `Controller` will be assigned to the "Controller"-layer, and every class, that has a `\Model\` in its namespace will be in the "Model"-layer.
+For example, you can define, that every class, that ends with `Controller` will be assigned to the "Controller"-layer, and every class, that has a `\Model\` in its namespace will be added to the "Model"-layer.

 **Per default, any dependencies between layers are forbidden!**